 The Different Types of Candy Thermometers

-The steel candy thermometer is still a favorite for many of us as it will stay clipped to the side of the pan throughout cooking.
+Many people still like the steel candy thermometer, which stays clipped to the side of the pan throughout cooking.

 This type of best digital candy thermometer can be slow to give an accurate reading, may fall out of calibration quickly, and always needs enough mixture in the pan to fully cover its base and bulb

-Traditional bulb-style thermometers are low cost but are prone to condensation inside the tube which can make them difficult to read.
-They can also be quite fragile and break which can mean the loss of a full batch of the mixture if the thermometer breaks in the pan.
+Traditional bulb-style thermometers are low-cost but prone to condensation inside the tube, which can make them difficult to read.
+They can also be quite fragile and break, which can mean the loss of a full batch of the mixture if the thermometer breaks in the pan.

 Because bulb style and steel thermometers can also have sharp edges and nooks and crannies, they may cause sugar crystals to develop and affect a full batch of mixture.

-Dial style thermometers can usually be manually calibrated and with their thinner steel probes, it can be easier to keep out of the way when needing to stir the mixture.
-The dials on these can be harder to read through, especially as the dial only gives enough room to mark a few key temperature points.
+Dial-style thermometers can usually be manually calibrated, and with their thinner steel probes, they can be easier to keep out of the way when stirring the mixture.
+However, the dials on these can be harder to read through, especially as the dial only gives enough room to mark a few key temperature points.

 Like traditional thermometers, a dial style will only give a reading for where it is clipped, whereas the center of the liquid may be much hotter.